OpenPrograms/Fingercomp-Programs/libaevent/README.md

 # Libaevent
 *An advanced event library*

+The library was written by @LeshaInc.
+I only packaged it here so it's now available to be downloaded with OPPM, and wrote the documentation.

 ## Advantages
 Advantages over the standard event library:
 * It features the thing I really needed: pushing event with payload of **any** types, including functions and tables.